neelsw45/To-Do-List-App/README.md

 # To-Do-List-App
-This repo is for my to-do list app. project is on task branch.
+This repo is for my to-do list app. project is in task branch.